voxel51/eta/modules_dev_guide.md

 Note that the `parameter` field is omitted, which is allowed since a default value was specified in the `DataConfig` class.

-To load the JSON file into an `ExampleConfig` instance, simply do:
+To load the configuration file into an `ExampleConfig` instance, simply do:

 ```python
 # Load config from JSON